yuvalbatan/writeups/tryhackme/The_Marketplace.md

 ![image](https://user-images.githubusercontent.com/114166939/232229647-ce1a4a28-6755-4fc3-9825-0554db2c471f.png)

-Now all left to do is to print the final flag, "root.txt" file, which located in the root home directory:
+Now all left to do is print the final flag, "root.txt" file, which located in the root home directory:

 ![image](https://user-images.githubusercontent.com/114166939/232229786-bd76972c-731d-4578-8513-b87b1a28f995.png)